eseidel/lolsim/README.md

 Need a copy of `champion.json` and `item.json` from [Riot's static data](https://developer.riotgames.com/docs/static-data).

 ## Usage
-`pub run lolsim:duel Renekton Yasuo`

-`pub run lolsim:duel Annie "Xin Zhao"`
+`dart bin/duel.dart -v examples/duel.yaml`

+There are several other dart files in bin/, most of them are for testing.

 ## Limitations
 Many.
 Including at least:
  - Champion lookup is case sensitive and expects names in Title Case.
- - No support for Runes, Masteries, Levels or Items.
+ - No support for Runes or Masteries.
+ - Very limited item support.
+ - No supporf for abilities.
  - No support for buffs.
  - No support for healing.

-The only thing the simulation can do so far is auto-attack until death.
+Mostly what the simulation supports is having groups auto-attack until death.